-Important: The SMU Program in Counseling is pleased to announce plans to seek accreditation through the Council for Accreditation of Counseling & Related Educational Programs, CACREP, for all three tracks in early 2017.
+The SMU Program in Counseling is pleased to announce plans to seek accreditation through the Council for Accreditation of Counseling & Related Educational Programs, CACREP, for all three tracks in early 2017.
 The process requires extensive self-study through program evaluation, examination of faculty qualifications, review of current program objectives as well as articulation of our mission and goals.
-The tentative timeline for submission of CACREP application is January 2017 with review and anticipated approval to follow some months later.
+The formal application has been submitted and is pending response from CACREP.

 Application and all supporting materials (essay, resume, 3 recommendations, official transcripts from all schools) must be received on or before the stated application deadline for the specified term for admissions consideration.